Did you know that some 10,200 former workers have been assisted through the European Globalisation

 Adjustment Fund (EGF) in Ireland since 2009?

-For information on the Regulations establishing the EGF and governing its operations click here.
+For information on the current Regulation establishing the EGF and governing its operations click here.
+The Regulation for 2021-2027 will be available once it is published in the Official Journal

 Ireland has made 10 successful applications to the EGF.